English Language and Literature A Level

 English language and Literature is a great course for anyone who enjoys reading widely and is keen to develop analytical and creative writing skills.
 The course takes a combined approach to language and literature, enabling you to analyse any text using a range of literary and linguistic concepts.

-• At least a grade 6/B in one other written GCSE subject e.g. History, Geography, Humanities, English Literature, Business or Religious Studies.
+5/C in English Language; at least a grade 6/B in one other written GCSE subject e.g. History, Geography, Humanities, English Literature, Business, Media Studies, Religious Studies (full course).

 You will study a range of texts from literary and non-literary genres, such as fiction, drama, poetry, journalism, autobiography, diaries, letters, speeches and television scripts.
 You will explore and compare how writers and speakers use language and structure to express their thoughts and feelings, and how language choices are influenced by the context, audience and purpose.
 You will develop an analytical approach to language, including a systematic understanding of grammar, vocabulary, sound and structure.
 You will also develop your creative writing skills.